-Inpatient vs Outpatient.
+Inpatient vs outpatient.
 What’s the difference?

-What’s an in-patient?
+What’s an inpatient?

 What does being ‘admitted’ mean?

+You’re admitted to hospital if and when your doctor decides you need for you to be cared for or treated in hospital.
 If you’re seriously unwell or injured, you may be immediately admitted to hospital through an emergency department.
 This is called an emergency admission.

 The other way of being admitted to hospital is a planned admission.
 It’s when your doctor refers you to a specialist doctor and the specialist recommends you be admitted to hospital for treatment.
 This generally doesn’t happen straight away and there are often waiting lists for surgery and other treatments.

-Types of In-patient
+Types of inpatient

-Once you’re admitted into hospital, you’ll stay in a hospital ward.
+Planned admission: If your hospital admission is planned, how you’re admitted depends on whether you’re going to a public or private hospital, how urgent your treatment is and the kind of treatment you’ll be receiving.
+Once you’re admitted into hospital for planned treatment, you’ll stay in a hospital ward.
 How long you’ll stay depends on the treatment you need.
 For minor procedures, you may only need to stay for a day, but for ongoing treatment or major surgery, you’ll need to stay for longer.

 What’s an outpatient?

 You’re an ‘outpatient’ if you receive medical services or treatments without being admitted into hospital.
-This includes a range of procedures, from specialist appointments, post-surgical follow-up consultations, prenatal visits, diagnostic imaging, pathology, or emergency triage.
+This includes a range of procedures, from specialist appointments, post-surgical follow-up consultations, prenatal visits, diagnostic imaging, pathology, or minor treatment and assessments in an emergency department.
+When you’re treated in an emergency department, you’re an outpatient unless you are formally admitted into the hospital for further treatment or observation.

 - medical treatment in a doctor’s surgery